-Peter now comes back to the idea of the expectancy of the believer towards these cataclysmic events.
+Peter now returns to the idea of the expectancy of the believer towards these cataclysmic events.

-Christians are to have two attitudes about the “coming day of God:”
+Christians are to have four responses to the “coming day of God:

-The third characteristic that a Christian should have toward the coming day of God is to look for it.
+The third response that a Christian should have toward the coming day of God is to look for it.
 The day of God is in the future.
 This speaks of expectancy.
 We expect the day of God to occur.
 We look for the advent of Christ and all of its associated events.
 We wait for the events that God spells out in the Bible.
 We are on the winning team.
-The first event of God’s prophetic timetable is the Rapture of the church into heaven.
+The first event of God’s prophetic timetable is the church’s Rapture into heaven.

 “…looking for the blessed hope and glorious appearing of our great God and Savior Jesus Christ…” (Titus 2:13).

-The words “looking for” means to await or expect.
-We are to live expecting the coming “day of God.”
-Are you keenly looking for that day to come?
-We anticipate the Lord’s return.
-We do not know the time but we know the fact of His coming.
+The words “looking for” mean to await or expect.
+We are to live expecting the coming Rapture, the Second Coming, and the”Day of God.”
+Are you keenly looking for those events to come?
+We anticipate the Lord’s return one day.
+We do not know the time, but we know the fact of His coming.